 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100 does not provide wifi capability.

-Both the X100 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the X100 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the X100 and A7S II can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Fujifilm X100 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.